-Application : Applied Explanation on : application of the practice For the Annual Evaluation, the Nominating Committee considered amongst others, the roles played by Directors (individually and as a group) during the year.
-The Committee also considered their role in charting the course for the Company, setting out the strategic plans for the Company, and stewarding the implementation process.
-The Committee also reviewed other matters such as trainings attended, attendance record at meetings (including their respective participation) as well as their level of compliance with legal requirements, including the Main Market Listing Requirements.
-A customized evaluation survey as recommended by the Nominating Committee and approved by the Board in 2014 was implemented for the 2018 annual evaluation.
-The survey comprises 5 sets of form of questionnaires required to be completed by the respective Directors evaluating, by self-assessment and/or peer-assessment, in relation to (i) the independence of the Independent Director (ii) the performance of the Board Committees (iii) the performance of the main Board (iv) the Board members' skills set and (v) the Director's performance and contribution to the Board.
-The 2018 annual evaluation was completed in January 2019 and the results were presented to the Nominating Committee and the Board on 21 February 2019.
-A summary of the results are as follows: • Independent Director's 'Independence' - All five (5) Independent Directors meet the necessary criteria for 'independence' and they are in compliance with the 2017 Corporate Governance Code. • Board Committee Evaluations - There were no adverse findings and the average rating of the Audit Committee was 4.82 (out of a maximum of 5.0) and the Nominating Committee's average rating was 4.47 (out of a maximum of 5.0).
-The ratings are consistent with the ratings in 2017.
+Application : Applied Explanation on application of the practice : For the annual evaluation, the Nominating Committee considered amongst others, the roles played by Directors (individually and as a group) during the year.
+The Nominating Committee also considered its role in charting the course for the Company, setting out the strategic plans for the Company and stewarding the implementation process.
+The Nominating Committee also reviewed other matters such as trainings attended, attendance record at meetings (including their respective participation) as well as their level of compliance with legal requirements, including the Main Market Listing Requirements (MMLR).
+A customised evaluation survey as recommended by the Nominating Committee and approved by the Board in 2014 was used for the 2019 annual evaluation.
+The survey comprises five (5) sets of form of questionnaires required to be completed by the respective Directors evaluating, by self-assessment and/or peer-assessment, in relation to (i) the independence of the Independent Directors (ii) the performance of the Board Committees (iii) the performance of the Board (iv) the Board members' skills sets and (v) the Directors' performance and contribution to the Board.
+The 2019 annual evaluation was completed in January 2020 and the results were presented to the Nominating Committee and the Board on 27 February 2020.
+A summary of the results are as follows: Independent Director's 'Independence' - All five (5) Independent Directors meet the necessary criteria for 'independence' and they are in compliance with the 2017 Corporate Governance Code Board Committee Evaluations - There were no adverse findings and the average rating of the Audit Committee was 4.88 (out of a maximum of 5.0) and the Nominating Committee's average rating was 4.96 (out of a maximum of 5.0).
+The ratings are an increase from the ratings in 2018.